-The rate used to discount the projected nhSCR is the basic risk-free rate (including CRA), with no allowance for volatility or MAs.
+The rate used to discount the projected nhSCR is the basic risk-free rate (including credit risk adjustment), with no allowance for volatility adjustment or matching adjustments.

 Projection of the SCR

 The Company adopts a mix of approaches to non-hedgeable risk projections.
 For some risks the projected run-off is exact and no approximation is made.
 For others the Company makes use of risk carriers, where a suitable statistic is chosen which can be readily projected and used as a proxy.